stigersh/OpenmpMacHelloworld/README.md

 # OpenmpMacHelloworld
-basic openmp app works on mac
+basic openmp app works on mac.
+Thanks to openmp support team for sending a quick reply and example

 from project folder: